 - Technology enablement of services

 - Transactional procurement services

-In addition to sourcing and procurement capabilities, Infosys has also enabled us to expand our supply chain management services where we leverage Infosys offerings to support supply chain processes (e.g. supply chain visibility, inventory management and logistics optimisation).
+In addition to sourcing and procurement capabilities, Infosys has also enabled us to expand our supply chain management services, where we leverage Infosys offerings to support supply chain processes (e.g., supply chain visibility, inventory management, and logistics optimization).
 This enables us to provide a suite of innovative service offerings to improve the efficiency and effectiveness of supply chains.